fenago/apache-solr/lab_guides/Lab_4.md

 Summary
 -------------------------

-In this chapter, we saw an overview of text analysis, analyzers, tokenizers, filters, and how to configure an analyzer along with tokenizers and filters.
+In this lab, we saw an overview of text analysis, analyzers, tokenizers, filters, and how to configure an analyzer along with tokenizers and filters.
 We also saw the implementation approach for putting tokenizers and filters together.
 Then we moved on to multiple